Alec-Nelson/GobblerExchange/README.md

 - View past events (Megan)
 - Creating/editing calendar event
     - the time is checked for correct format, error message displayed and form disabled if not correct (Megan)
+- Whiteboard (Greg)
+- Chat room visibility does not update except for upon login.
+(Greg)

-Not Implemented (yet):
+Not Implemented:
 - Dynamic CRN matching.
 Currently uses hardcoded JSON file of classes from the current semester, instead of dynamically scraping the timetable.
-(Michael)
 - Check for special characters
-- Whiteboard (Greg
-- Scalability (only looks good on desktop/laptop screens for now) (Front-end team)
+- Scalability (only looks good on desktop/laptop screens for now)
-- Chat room visibility does not update except for upon login.
-(Greg)
+- Checking that a @vt.edu email is actually valid
+- Checking & limiting the lengths of input text fields
+- Adding pagination for groups with many posts, events, etc.
+- Calendar month-style view
+- Adding password protection (password hashing)
+- Logging/monitoring system
+- Ability for users to add other users to the groups they've made
+- Ability for user to be automatically logged in after they register an account